RendaNyamande/Porfolio/README.md

-This is a portfolio website in next js and tailwind, deployed on vercel.
+This is a portfolio website built in next js and tailwind, deployed on vercel.

 ## Prerequisites